nepi-engine/nepi_setup/NEPI_DOCKER_BUILD.md

     nepiexport

-Import the new NEPI Docker Image
+Import the new NEPI Docker Image*
+**NOTE** Unless your NEPI Host Device is configured with NEPI's AB File System enabled, the current NEPI Docker Image and all of it's commits will be replaced with the imported image.

     nepiimport